BloomTech-Labs/prismatopia/README.md

-# Mission Control API
+# Prismapokalypse

-A GraphQL API with data model for managing products, projects, people and roles
+A backend API stack combining a bunch of trendy components (circa 2020): Apollo Server, Prisma, Okta, Postgres, Docker, Typescript and more!

 ## The Production Stack